alexandreabeh/rss/README.md

 ```

 ## License
-This is distibuted hunder the MIT license.
+This is distributed under the MIT license.
 For the full text of the license see the file LICENSE